-Last week seen the reopening of the Scottish National Portrait Gallery, and we marked the occasion by sharing the news that a stunning large-scale portrait of preeminent forensic anthropologist Professor Dame Sue Black, painted by the artist Ken Currie, was arriving into Scotland’s national art collection on a long-term loan from the artist himself.
+May 2021 saw the reopening of the Scottish National Portrait Gallery and we marked the occasion by sharing the news that a stunning large-scale portrait of preeminent forensic anthropologist Professor Dame Sue Black, painted by the artist Ken Currie, was arriving into Scotland’s national art collection on a long-term loan from the artist himself.

 Currie’s extraordinary portrait is joined in The Modern Portrait by several new acquisitions, all of which we detail below, but we commence with Unknown Man…

 Professor Dame Sue Black has dedicated her life to forensic anthropology, including her many years at the Centre for Anatomy and Human Identification at the University of Dundee, assisting police with specialist forensic work, or travelling many war-torn and disaster-hit countries, including Iraq, Kosovo, and Thailand — helping to, in her words, "reunite the identity constructed during a life with what remains of the corporeal form in death”.
 She now works as Pro-Vice-Chancellor for Engagement at Lancaster University and is the current President of the Royal Anthropological Institute.

 Currie’s poignant painting depicts Professor Black in surgical robes, standing behind the covered remains of a clothed cadaver, transfixing viewers with a stare that reflects both strength and fragility in equal measures.
 It is a stare that moved Professor Black to tears when she viewed the painting for the first time, last week.